xavidelamo/mgci-docs/docs/source/sepal.rst

 Questionnaire
 ^^^^^^^^^^^^^

-The purpose of the quesionnaire is to display only the required inputs by the user depending on the answers.
+The purpose of the questionnaire is to display only the required inputs by the user depending on the answers.

 As well as the mountain descriptor layer, this panel will help you to use your land cover/use map in case that you have one or to select the default parameters.

 .. image:: https://raw.githubusercontent.com/dfguerrerom/sepal_mgci/master/doc/img/3_questionnaire.PNG
+   :align: center
+   :width: 600

 Use default dataset
 :::::::::::::::::::